Josiah Fox: Dismissal

 Throughout 1808 and into 1809, Fox's rocky relationship with Commodore Tingey (especially his lack of deference to the chain of command) continued to deteriorate.
-His changes and proposals were met with wide skepticism; many shipyard laborers and mechanics, thought his Quaker notions of economy and simplicity would only reduce their hours of work and thus their wages.
-Yet another cause of friction centered about his move to stop or reduce, the popular practice of work-breaks for whiskey and grog which many naval shipyards tolerated.
-Perhaps though in the end, it was Fox's ardent Federalism which gradually lost him the support of Thomas Jefferson and James Madison.On 10 November 1808 a petition sent to the Secretary of the Navy, Robert Smith and signed by 72 Washington Navy Yard workers even questioned Fox's loyalty.
+His changes and proposals were met with wide skepticism; many shipyard laborers and mechanics thought his Quaker notions of economy and simplicity would only reduce their hours of work and thus their wages.
+Yet another cause of friction centered on his move to stop or reduce the popular practice of work-breaks for whiskey and grog, which many naval shipyards tolerated.
+Perhaps though in the end, it was Fox's ardent Federalism which gradually lost him the support of Thomas Jefferson and James Madison.
+On November 10, 1808, a petition sent to the Secretary of the Navy, Robert Smith, and signed by 72 Washington Navy Yard workers even questioned Fox's loyalty.
 We are led to believe of Mr Josiah Fox Naval Constructor who is well known as being the enemy of the whole establishment at this place and is believe on good grounds eagerly on it as an additional reason for vilifying the Navy Yard from hence and whose unfounded assertions to the disadvantage of the place.
-Madison's new secretary of Navy, Paul Hamilton, probably on Tingey's recommendation "unceremoniously and perhaps unjustly" dismissed Fox.
-The official notification came on 2 August 1809 when Paul Hamilton Secretary of the Navy, directed Thomas Tingey, that Josiah Fox's employment as "Naval Constructor, Salary $2000 rent,... $200, appointments and allowances for Salary & Rent are to cease."
+Madison's new secretary of Navy, Paul Hamilton, probably on Tingey's recommendation, "unceremoniously and perhaps unjustly" dismissed Fox.
+The official notification came on August 2, 1809 when Hamilton directed Thomas Tingey, that Josiah Fox's employment as "Naval Constructor, Salary $2000 rent,... $200, appointments and allowances for Salary & Rent are to cease."
 In his letter to Fox, Hamilton stated "It has been represented to me that there is no longer any occasion for your Services as Navy constructor at this Yard.
 This being the case it becomes my duty to apprize you that your appointment must cease."
-Secretary Hamilton on 11 August 1809, probably at Tingey's bidding directed that all of Fox's white apprentices be kept on the yard rolls if possible and the blacks dismissed [Sharp].
+On August 11, 1809, Hamilton, probably at Tingey's bidding, directed that all of Fox's white apprentices be kept on the yard rolls if possible and the blacks dismissed [Sharp].
 In December 1809 prior to leaving the District of Columbia for Ohio, Fox manumitted Edwin Jones, William Oakley and prospectively manumitted Betsey Doynes.
 Fox died on 17 November 1847 at the age of 85 and was buried in the cemetery near the Concord Friends Meeting House, near Colerain, Ohio.